Helen Westcott: Television

 Westcott moved from the big screen to television roles in the late 1950s.
 In 1958 she appeared on Perry Mason as murderer Marcia Greeley in "The Case of the Haunted Husband."
 She also made guest appearances on Bonanza, The Twilight Zone and Wanted Dead Or Alive.

 Later years

 Westcott also appeared on the stage later in her career, as well as in films including Anthony Mann's God's Little Acre in 1958.

 Personal life

 Westcott wed actor Don Gordon on February 18, 1948.
 They had a daughter, Jennifer Kaye (born 1950).
 They were divorced in 1953.

-Westcott was a registered Republican and a member of the Church of Jesus Christ of Latter-day Saints.

 Death

 Westcott died of cancer in Edmonds, Washington on March 17, 1998.
 Her body was cremated.